sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

     ZonedDateTime zdtNow = ZonedDateTime.now();
 ```

-Another way is to use the `of(...)` method which xan create a `ZonedDateTime` object from a concrete date and time
+Another way is to use the `of(...)` method which can create a `ZonedDateTime` object from a concrete date and time

 ```java
     ZoneId gmt = ZoneId.of("GMT+3");